- 1. Elements that cause diseases during rainy season

 Drinking water in excess

-Note: As per scriptures, even though consuming alcohol and meat is prohibited, they have been included in the table above to make the people consuming meat and alcohol aware of their harmful effects.
+Note: Meat and alcohol have been included in the table above to make the people aware of their effects.

 B. Fasting : Fasting should be done once in a week.
 If possible one should not consume anything throughout the day.
 If feeling hungry, one can eat salichyalahya (Popped rice grains).
 If this is not feasible, one can eat food prepared from baked grains or a light diet (salichyalahya, curry made from green gram etc.),during the fast.